-Name Badges act as Representatives' credentials for the Conference.
-Each badge will list a Representative's name, country, and the Committee to which he/she is originally assigned.
+Name badges act as Representatives' credentials for the Conference.
+Credentials will list a Representative's name, country, and the Committee to which he/she is originally assigned.
 Credentials for Permanent Representative will state "Permanent Representative" regardless of whether they are assigned to a particular simulation.
-Representatives and faculty members will be required to wear their assigned credentials (badges) at all times while in the Conference area.
+Representatives, Faculty Advisors and Conference guests will be required to wear their assigned credentials at all times while in the Conference area.
 This includes social events after normal Conference hours.
-No one will be admitted to any Conference area without approved credentials.
+No one will be admitted to any Conference area, including social events, without approved credentials.

-It is required that Representatives wear their credentials at all times while in the common areas of the hotel.
+Representatives must also wear their credentials at all times while in the common areas of the hotel.
 This will allow Representatives to be easily recognized by both Conference and hotel staff, and will help to alleviate any potential problems that may arise within the hotel.
-Representatives should always remove their badges immediately before leaving the hotel.
+Representatives should always remove their credentials immediately before leaving the hotel.
 A convention badge worn on the streets of Chicago advertises you as a tourist and is an open invitation to potential trouble.
 Please exercise caution in this area.